emperorofmars/stf-unity/readme.md

 <!-- ## [Watch the video presentation about STF and its AVA extensions here!](https://youtu.be/ozkmGxFG_ug) -->

 ## Introduction
-The single relevant format for VR & V-Tubing avatars is a `.unitypackage` that contains a scene with a setup somewhere.
+The single relevant format for VR & V-Tubing avatars is a `.unitypackage` that contains a scene with a setup for a specific application somewhere.
 There is no interoperability for avatars.
 And it is severely lacking for 3d models by themselves.
 Using those avatars as an end-user is prohibitively difficult as it requires the use of a Game-Engine like Unity.